cristianmeelo/js-app-digital-clock/README.md

 <!-- ABOUT THE PROJECT -->

-## About The Project
+## About The Project test

-![Product Name Screen Shot][product-screenshot]
-A useful project for practicing instances of `Date` from javascript.
+![Product Name Screen Shot][product-screenshot] A useful project for practicing instances of `Date` from javascript.
 On websites it is usually used for promotion countdowns, but here it was useful to create an elegant clock that you can leave open as a background image.Differentials:

 - Responsiveness
 - JS language - Date constructor